dewittn/hugo-html5up-alpha/README.md

  # Hugo HTML5up Alpha

-Hugo HTML5up Alpha is a port of the [Alpha by HTML5 UP](https://html5up.net/alpha) template.
+Hugo HTML5up Alpha is a port of the static html template [Alpha by HTML5 UP](https://html5up.net/alpha).
 It is designed to mirror the look and feel of the original template as closely as possible, while taking advantage of all the best features Hugo has to offer.

  ![](https://github.com/dewittn/hugo-html5up-alpha/blob/master/images/screenshot.png)